There's more to regulatory compliance than data retention -- other exposures could present significant problems.

 It's safe to say that compliance is having a major impact on the IT infrastructure.
-Data protection is now
+Data protection

 Storage managers are responding in a variety of ways.
 Some are educating themselves about the regulations that affect their organizations.
 Many are looking at the data-retention requirements of SOX, HIPAA, SEC 17a and so on, and are modifying backup policies accordingly.
 Others are considering technology solutions to assist in compliance efforts.